Single-Course Engelsk 5 ECTS

 Course Content

-This short course will present fundamentals of uncertainty quantification for inverse problems.
-The idea is to cover both computational methods (e.g., Monte Carlo,kdiscretization of random fields, Markov chain Monte Carlo) and theoretical aspects (e.g., basic proofs, convergence properties, well-posedness).
+This short course will present fundamentals of Bayesian inversion.
+The idea is to cover both computational methods (e.g., Monte Carlo,discretization of random fields, Markov chain Monte Carlo) and theoretical aspects (e.g., basic proofs, convergence properties, well-posedness).

-We start by presenting an overall introduction to UQ and reviewing probability theory.
-This is performed with a very simple example that illustrates what is UQ and why is it good for us.
+We start by presenting an overall introduction to the Bayesian framework and reviewing probability theory.
+This is performed with a very simple example that illustrates what is the Bayesian approach and why is it good for us.
 Next, we explore Monte Carlo methods for the simulation of random variables and estimation of expectations.
-After these introductory topics, we cover essential elements of UQ for forward problems, especially the modeling and discretization of random variables and fields, as well as, forward well-posedness; the main numerical examples are also introduced in this section.
-Finally, we discuss the main component of the course, where we explore UQ for inverse problems.
-The idea is to formulate elemental inverse problems and present statistical approaches to solve them; we emphasize on Bayesian inference methods.
-Hence, we talk about likelihoods/noise models, and prior distributions as mechanism of regularization.
+After these introductory topics, we discuss the main component of the course, where we explore Bayesian approaches for inverse problems.
+The idea is to formulate elemental inverse problems and present statistical approaches to solve them.
+We will talk about likelihoods/noise models, and prior distributions as mechanism of regularization.
 The solution of the Bayesian inverse problem, given in terms of posterior statistics, is computed via Markov chain Monte Carlo sampling.

 We describe how to formulated and solve inverse problems in a statistical setting by means of the software package CUQIpy, and we describe how the user can adjust the computational methods in this package.